 - Economic Impact: A recent Frost & Sullivan report estimated that a large enterprise in the APAC region, can potentially incur over 30 Million USD in cybersecurity breaches every year.
 Across 50 million records were expected to be compromised, leading to a direct financial loss of over $350 million.
 When Equifax, an American credit card company was hacked and personal data of customers was leaked, it led to hundreds of employees selling off company stock days before the breach was made public, causing significant financial damage.

 - Cost of breach response: Many nations have stringent regulations with respect to the need for public disclosure of a breach.
 The recent Dutch Data Protection Authority regulation in the Netherlands received over 20,000 breach notifications within the first year of its introduction.
-While policies like these improve the cybersecurity quotient of the country, they tend to cost businesses heavily when they fail to report a breach.
+While policies like these improve the cybersecurity quotient of the country, they tend to cost businesses heavily when they fail to report a security breach.
 For example, in Australia, the Notifiable Data Breaches (NDB) scheme introduced early last year, required businesses to inform individuals of personal information leaked during a data-breach immediately, failing which they could be fined as much as $ 2.1 Million.

 - A decline in productivity: An attack on business process information needs a company to take a break on their every business, and spend all their resources in fixing the breach.
 This not only affects their operational productivity but also hampers their innovation and research capabilities, setting back their growth by months.
 The F&S report also had one in six respondents report that their organization has put off digital transformation efforts due to cyber risks.
 When Sony was attacked in 2011, personal data and banking information of 77 million users was compromised.
 This forced Sony Entertainment to shut down operations for an entire month before the situation could be managed.